 are non-white persons of color

-speak another language at home
+speak a language other than English at home

 of children are food insecure

-citizens are food insecure
+residents are food insecure

 of housing units are occupied by renters